jean/sane_plone_addon_template/README.rst

   with documented instructions.

 * Minimum boilerplate: no unnecessary ZCML or folder structure, etc.
-  Based on Grok and Dexterity frameworks.
+  Based on the Grok and Dexterity frameworks.

 * ``main.css`` and ``main.js`` where front-end developers can directly
   copy-paste their code.